Exponential martingales and changes of measure for counting processes: Introduction

-Alternative approaches to ensure the existence of a nonexplosive counting process with a given intensity are surveyed in \citep{O2010}, but a weak and general but yet verifiable condition that the exponential local martingale is a true martingale is missing.
-Results by L{\'e}pingle and M{\'e}min, \citep{M1978}, are mentioned but not applied, a restrictive Novikov-type condition is mentioned, and the most general, explicit condition mentioned in \citep{O2010} is (25).
-This is a growth condition on $\lambda_t^{\alpha}$ with $\alpha > 1$, which is typically too strong or difficult to verify in practice.
-A consequence of our results is that a growth condition with $\alpha = 1$ is sufficient, which is much more useful.
+Alternative approaches to ensure the existence of a nonexplosive counting process with a given intensity are surveyed in \cite{MR2726223}, but a general yet verifiable condition is difficult to obtain.
+The most general, explicit condition mentioned in \cite{MR2726223} is (25).
+This is a growth condition on $\lambda_t^{a}$ with $a > 1$, which is typically too strong or difficult to verify in practice.
+A consequence of our results is that a growth condition with $a = 1$ is sufficient, which is much more useful.

-Our starting point is the paper by L{\'e}pingle and M{\'e}min, \citep{M1978}, and their general results, which we adapt to the specific case of Dol{\'e}ans-Dade exponentials of stochastic integrals with respect to counting process local martingales.
-This is, in itself, not enough to obtain sufficiently weak criteria -- in several examples such a specialization would still leave artificial constraints on the intensities considered.
-We circumvent this by a trick that essentially allows for a restriction to arbitrarily small time intervals, and doing so we can remove the otherwise artificial constraints.
+The starting point for our sufficient criteria is the paper by L{\'e}pingle and M{\'e}min, \cite{MR489492}, and their general results, which we adapt to the specific case of Dol{\'e}ans-Dade exponentials of stochastic integrals with respect to counting process local martingales.
+Decomposing the appropriate exponential martingale into two factors, we apply a predictable criterion (based on a moment condition for a predictable process) and an optional criterion (based on a moment condition for an optional process) appropriately for each part.
+For the particular case where the initial counting process is a homogeneous Poisson process, the part of the moment condition initiated by the predictable criterion ultimately vanishes, yielding a useful criterion for the exponential martingale to be a true martingale which has no direct analogue in the literature for general martingales.

-We illustrate how the criteria can be verified.
-We consider, in particular, examples of interacting diffusion and jump processes for which the general framework is suitable.
+As we demonstrate by example, our criterion suffices to prove nonexplosion of counting processes for a variety of stochastic intensity processes.
+In particular, due to the technique based on changes of measure, our criterion is applicable not only for intensities depending on the counting process itself, but also for intensities depending on auxiliary processes such as diffusions, allowing for the construction of models with interacting diffusion and jump processes.